Convolutive Transfer Function Invariant SDR training criteria for Multi-Channel Reverberant Speech Separation: Enhancement System Architecture

 where $\operatorname{MaxEig}\{\cdot\}$ extracts the eigenvector corresponding to the largest eigenvalue.
 However, this approach has a theoretical and practical drawback: First, the gradient is complicated \cite{Boeddeker2017NNBF}.
 For this work we used PyTorch and at the time of writing, the support for complex numbers was not yet finished.
-Therefore, each complex operation was mapped to real operations\footnote{{https://github.com/kamo-naoyuki/pytorch\_complex}}.
+Therefore, each complex operation was mapped to real operations\footnote{\url{https://github.com/kamo-naoyuki/pytorch_complex}}.
 However, for the eigenvalue decomposition we couldn't find such a mapping that worked.
 See \cite{Boeddeker2017NNBF} for a discussion of some of the issues.

 As an alternative we employed the power iteration algorithm to obtain the eigenvector corresponding to the dominant eigenvalue \cite{Mises1929PowerIteration}.
 The algorithm to estimate the \gls{RTF} is then: